 We have chosen the web's best tools and tips - including HMRC Construction Industry Scheme guidance - but whatever your business, it’s worth taking professional advice from your accountant to check you are aware of all the UK business taxes that may apply and how to manage your obligations.

 UK business taxes include a range of environmental taxes.
-The ones UK businesses are most affected by include the climate change levy, landfill tax and various motoring-related taxes.
+The taxes that affect most UK businesses include the climate change levy, landfill tax and various motoring-related taxes.

 Climate change levy is added to the cost of energy your business uses, for example, as an extra charge in your electricity bill.
 Landfill tax is charged to landfill operators, with the costs being passed on to you in the charges you pay for waste disposal.
 Various motoring taxes (such as duty on fuel) all increase the costs of operating business vehicles.